-Example: The police pull you over for speeding.
-Without any justifiable reason for doing so, they have you exit the car so that they can conduct a search.
-They find a cocaine pipe under your seat and the District Attorney charges you with HS 11364.
+Example: The police pull Karina over for speeding.
+Without any justifiable reason for doing so, they have her exit the car so that they can conduct a search.
+They find a cocaine pipe under her seat and charge her with HS 11364.

-Because the paraphernalia was discovered during an illegal search, your California criminal defense lawyer should prevail on a Penal Code 1538.5 motion to suppress evidence which, in turn, should lead to a dismissal of the charges.
+Because the paraphernalia was discovered during an illegal search, Karina's California criminal defense lawyer should prevail on a Penal Code 1538.5 PC motion to suppress evidence---which, in turn, should lead to a dismissal of the charges.

 Some people convicted of California's possession of drug paraphernalia law will be eligible for alternative sentencing known as drug diversion.

-Drug rehabilitation is offered in lieu of jail to those who have committed non-violent, drug possession and drug use offenses.
+Drug rehabilitation is offered in lieu of jail to those who have committed non-violent, drug possession and drug use offenses, including HS 11364.
 This type of alternative sentence is available under California Proposition 36 and under Penal Code 1000 PC California's drug diversion or "deferred entry of judgment" program.17

-you will be disqualified from participating in this program.20 Similarly, if you are convicted for violating
+you will be disqualified from participating in drug diversion.20

 Health and Safety Code 11364 HS California's "possession of drug paraphernalia" law is closely related to a couple of other California drug offenses.